Home / Career Guides / Production Artist

 How to become a production artist

-Step 1: Complete high school
+Step 1: Finish high school

-Step 4: Create a portfolio
+Step 4: Build a killer portfolio

-Step 5: Gain experience
+Step 5: Gain real-world experience

-Step 7: Continue learning and improving
+Step 7: Never stop learning

 How much do production artists make?

 Production artist salaries vary by experience, industry, education, location, and organization size.
-The ability to perform technical tasks efficiently, in-depth knowledge of design software, and experience with different media types can significantly impact compensation.
+The ability to perform technical tasks efficiently, in-depth knowledge of design software, and experience with different media types can significantly impact their compensation.

 Highest paying industries

-• Advertising and Public Relations – $66,900
+• Advertising and Public Relations: $66,900

-• Specialized Design Services – $65,120
+• Specialized Design Services: $65,120

-• Printing and Related Support Activities – $62,690
+• Printing and Related Support Activities: $62,690

-• Publishing Industries – $61,850
+• Publishing Industries: $61,850

-• Management, Scientific, and Technical Consulting Services – $60,170
+• Management, Scientific, and Technical Consulting Services: $60,170

 Highest paying states

-• California – $72,480
+• California: $72,480

-• New York – $69,210
+• New York: $69,210

-• Connecticut – $68,730
+• Connecticut: $68,730

-• New Jersey – $67,650
+• New Jersey: $67,650

-• Washington – $67,380
+• Washington: $67,380

 Browse production artist salary data by market